Tips From The Experts – What is Community Management?

 What is community management?

-Essentially, community management consists of building an online community around your business – you would have never guessed that, right?
+Essentially, community management consists of building a community around your business – you would have never guessed that, right?
 And the path to doing that is creating and managing your business’s social channels and blog.
 Why?
 Because it gives you the opportunity to interact with your followers/subscribers in a more direct, eye-level and authentic way.
 More than that, publishing content on these channels will help drive more interest toward your brand – by using, what they call in the professional jargon, content marketing.
 To sum it up, the goal is to help, to inform and to entertain your community.
 Oh, and I almost forgot the cherry on the cake: it’s free.

 Now that the general concept is a bit clearer, all you have to do is tailor a social strategy to your own brand; and that means asking yourself a few basic questions: Where should I publish content?
 How often should I post?
 What kind of content should I be putting out there?